Medical Emergencies - When to call 911?

 While it's nearly impossible to plan for the unexpected, it is possible to be prepared for an Urgent Care or ER visit, or for when an urgent check turns into a hospital stay.
 Having all the relevant details ready to hand allows staff to do a much better job of assessing and stabilizing a patient in crisis, and avoids potentially dangerous misunderstandings.
 Here are some handy checklists and suggestions for collecting the relevant medical information into an easy-to-grab resource.

-Ideas on the other pages in this Guide - especially the section for Organizational Tools and Tech - can also be really useful.
+Ideas on the other pages in this online collection - especially the section for Organizational Tools and Tech - can also be really useful.